-You can find information about how to manage your account at bankofscotland.co.uk/bankaccounts/ personal-service-quality-information or by calling us.
+You can find information about how to manage your account at: bankofscotland.co.uk/bankaccounts/personal-service-quality-information or by calling us.
 Not all the services described below will be available to you through all channels.
-For example, if you are registered for our app or online banking some branch and telephone banking services may not be available to you.
+For example, if you are registered for online banking or our app, some branch and telephone banking services may not be available to you.